temporalio/documentation/docs/cli/operator.md

 Search Attribute commands enable operations for the creation, listing, and removal of <a class="tdlp" href="/visibility#search-attribute">Search Attributes<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Search Attribute?</span><br /><br /><span class="tdlppd">A Search Attribute is an indexed name used in List Filters to filter a list of Workflow Executions that have the Search Attribute in their metadata.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/visibility#search-attribute">Learn more</a></span></span></a>.

 Search Attribute commands follow this syntax:
-`temporal operator search-attribute COMMAND [ARGS]`
+`temporal operator search-attribute COMMAND [ARGS]`.

 ### create

 The `temporal operator search-attribute create` command adds one or more custom <a class="tdlp" href="/visibility#search-attribute">Search Attributes<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Search Attribute?</span><br /><br /><span class="tdlppd">A Search Attribute is an indexed name used in List Filters to filter a list of Workflow Executions that have the Search Attribute in their metadata.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/visibility#search-attribute">Learn more</a></span></span></a>.
 These Search Attributes can be used to <a class="tdlp" href="/visibility#list-filter">filter a list<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a List Filter?</span><br /><br /><span class="tdlppd">A List Filter is the SQL-like string that is provided as the parameter to an advanced Visibility List API.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/visibility#list-filter">Learn more</a></span></span></a> of <a class="tdlp" href="/workflows#workflow-execution">Workflow Executions<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">What is a Workflow Execution?</span><br /><br /><span class="tdlppd">A Temporal Workflow Execution is a durable, scalable, reliable, and reactive function execution.
 It is the main unit of execution of a Temporal Application.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/workflows#workflow-execution">Learn more</a></span></span></a> that contain the given Search Attributes in their metadata.

-Use the options listed below to change the command's behavior.
+Use the following options to change this command's behavior.

 - <a class="tdlp" href="/cli/cmd-options#fields">--fields<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">temporal fields</span><br /><br /><span class="tdlppd">Customize fields to print.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/cli/cmd-options#fields">Learn more</a></span></span></a>
 - <a class="tdlp" href="/cli/cmd-options#address">--address<span class="tdlpiw"><img src="/img/link-preview-icon.svg" alt="Link preview icon" /></span><span class="tdlpc"><span class="tdlppt">temporal address</span><br /><br /><span class="tdlppd">The host and port for the Temporal Frontend Service.</span><span class="tdlplm"><br /><br /><a class="tdlplma" href="/cli/cmd-options#address">Learn more</a></span></span></a>